 What Jason Newsted Has Done Since Leaving Metallica

-Echobrain, Newsted’s alternative metal project, which had proven to be the breaking point in his relationship with Hetfield, didn’t catch on with the masses following his Metallica departure.
-As it was turning into a financial drain, he settled into more of a mentor-like role for the outfit, which eventually dissolved.
+Newsted’s Echobrain, an alternative-metal project which had proven to be the breaking point in his relationship with Hetfield, didn’t catch on with the masses following his Metallica departure.
+As it was turning into a financial drain, he settled into more of a mentor-like role for the outfit, and they eventually dissolved.

-Late-2002 saw Newsted, going by the nickname “Jasonic,” join long-running Canadian thrash metal band Voivod.
-Following a misguided attempt to poke the bear by calling Metallica out and boasting, “I’m in a band now that can kick their ass,” he raided his personal vaults and put out all the various side-projects he had been working on over the years like IR8 and Sexoturia, featuring members of Sepultura, Exodus and Faith No More, among others.
+Late-2002 saw Newsted, going by the nickname “Jasonic,” join long-running Canadian thrash-metal band Voivod.
+Next came a misguided attempt to poke the bear by calling Metallica out and boasting, “I’m in a band now that can kick their ass.”
+Newsted then raided his personal vaults and put out all the various side-projects he had been working on over the years like IR8 and Sexoturia, featuring members of Sepultura, Exodus and Faith No More, among others.

-In March 2003, Voivod released a self-titled LP, who were then tapped to play the second stage at that summer’s Ozzfest.
-And in an interesting twist, Newsted was asked to pull double-duty as Ozzy Osbourne’s bassist throughout the tour, as a vacancy in the position was left when Robert Trujillo departed to fill the position in Metallica created by his own exit.
-Newstead stayed in Voivod until 2008, when founding bassist Jean-Yves Theriault returned to the band.
+In March 2003, Voivod released a self-titled LP, and they were then tapped to play the second stage at that summer’s Ozzfest.
+In an interesting twist, Newsted was asked to pull double-duty as Ozzy Osbourne’s bassist throughout the tour.
+The vacancy was left when Robert Trujillo departed to fill the position in Metallica created by Newsted's exit.
+Newsted stayed in Voivod until 2008, when founding bassist Jean-Yves Theriault returned to the band.

-Mended fences led to Newsted appearing for three songs on each of the four nights of Metallica’s guest-filled 30th anniversary shows at the Fillmore in their home base of San Francisco in December 2011 where the bassist was warmly embraced by fans.
+Mended fences led to Newsted appearing for three songs on each of the four nights of Metallica’s guest-filled 30th anniversary shows in December 2011 at the Fillmore in their home base of San Francisco, where the bassist was warmly embraced by fans.

-One year later, Newsted announced the launch of the metal band Newsted, where he would handle not only bass duties, but vocals as well.
+One year later, he announced a new metal band simply titled Newsted, with whom he would handle not only bass duties but vocals, as well.
 The resulting EP, Metal, and full-length, Heavy Metal Music, were well-received by critics and fans – as was a lengthy tour – but the whole thing was shelved in 2014 due to "private and personal circumstances."

-Since then, it’s been silence from Newsted.
-His website consists solely of the following statement: “Jason Newsted is not on Twitter, Instagram, Facebook, or any other social networking website as of September 15, 2014 & and has no affiliation with any such impostor sites using his name or likeness unlawfully.”
+A lengthy period of silence followed.
+For a long time, Newsted's website consisted solely of the following statement: “Jason Newsted is not on Twitter, Instagram, Facebook, or any other social networking website as of September 15, 2014 & and has no affiliation with any such impostor sites using his name or likeness unlawfully.”

-But in June 2016 he resurfaced onstage with his old band Voivod, performing a few songs with the Canadian metal group in San Francisco.
+Then in June 2016, he resurfaced onstage with his old band Voivod, performing a few songs with the Canadian metal group in San Francisco.
 A month later, he announced a new acoustic project, Would and Steal.
-And in 2018 he presented his first solo art show in Miami that featured several different works, including some constructed out of old guitars that have been smashed to pieces.
+And in 2018 he presented his first solo art show in Miami.
+Several different works were featured, including some constructed out of old guitars that have been smashed to pieces.